DASDAE/Anthropogenic_Activity_Detection/README.md

 These tools are designed for large-scale datasets and can be easily extended for applications such as **human activity detection**, **event classification**.

 ## Todos:
-Add data example[synthetic, real].
+1. Add data example[synthetic, real].Add usage example.
-Add usage example.
+2. list necessary installation.